Inter-universal Teichmüller theory: History

-in Oxford in December 2015 and at RIMS in July 2016.
+in Oxford in December 2015 and again at RIMS in July 2016.
 The last two events attracted more than 100 participants.
 Presentations from these workshops are available online.

 However, these did not lead to broader understanding of Mochizuki's ideas and the status of his claimed proof was not changed by these events.

 In 2017, a number of mathematicians who had examined Mochizuki's argument in detail pointed to a specific point which they could not understand, near the end of the proof of Corollary 3.12, in paper three of four.

 In March 2018, Peter Scholze and Jakob Stix visited Kyoto University for five days of discussions with Mochizuki and Yuichiro Hoshi;

 while this did not resolve the differences, it brought into focus where the difficulties lay.

 It also resulted in the publication of reports of the discussion by both sides: